Van-Ziegelstein/Downtube/README.md

 Strictly speaking, *Downtube* doesn't require the nodejs framework in its entirety.
 Any Javascript interpreter will do, in fact.
 The same holds true for the ffmpeg dependency.
 So, again, feel free to customize.

+## Installation
+Download the latest version from the [Release](https://github.com/Van-Ziegelstein/Downtube/releases) page and you should be ready to go.

 ## Usage
 Invoking *Downtube* should be straightforward: